 Orthodontics is a great specialty.
 As an orthodontist, you have so much potential to improve your patients’ lives.
-Not only can you help them feel proud of their smiles; but you can also relieve and prevent severe dental problems like broken and lost teeth.
+You can help them feel proud of their smiles and relieve and prevent severe dental problems like broken and lost teeth.
 You can even help patients escape chronic jaw and neck pain and daily headaches.
 Orthodontics can improve their breathing and prevent whole-body health problems!
 Unfortunately, it feels like fewer and fewer patients understand the true value of your work.
 That can leave you feeling stressed and preoccupied at home.
-Finding work-life balance as an orthodontist is key to a great career!
+In this blog, we will discuss the importance of an orthodontist’s work-life balance and why it is key to creating a rewarding career!

 All Dental Professionals Need Work-Life Balance

 In general, work-life balance will enrich any orthodontist’s career.
 Enjoying your life outside work can keep you energized and focused on your patients.
 Crafting daily habits that allow you to process challenges in your day and leave work at work can go a long way toward enhancing your home life.
-Likewise, making time to truly enjoy your personal time can help you maintain your energy to do your best work in the office.
+Likewise, enjoying your personal time can help you maintain your energy to do your best work in the office.

-As an orthodontist, you’ll have some unique concerns that can make the quest for work-life balance a bit different than your general dentist friends.
-While many of the same strategies that work for a DDS might apply to you, keep in mind that your specialty needs particular consideration.
+As an orthodontist, you’ll have some unique concerns that make the quest for work-life balance different from your general dentist friends.
+While many of the same strategies that work for a DDS might apply to you, remember that your specialty needs particular consideration.

 Public Misconceptions About Orthodontics

-Most people in the US have a general sense of what a dentist does.
-You go to the dentist if you have problems such as a cavity, a toothache, or if you need your teeth cleaned.
+Most people in the U.S. have a general sense of what a dentist does.
+You go to the dentist for problems such as a cavity, toothache, or need your teeth cleaned.
 On the other hand, many Americans don’t truly understand what an orthodontist does or why they might need one.

-Your patients (or their parents/caregivers) might need a thorough education on the true purpose of orthodontic treatment.
+Your patients (or their parents/caregivers) might need thorough education on the true purpose of orthodontic treatment.
 They might not understand malocclusion.
 They very likely won’t understand how disharmony in the bite might create TMJD and arthritis in the future.
-Someone needs to educate your potential patients on how orthodontics can prevent root canal therapy, crowns, and lost teeth in their future.
-This is a huge hurdle to overcome, many times even before your patients walk in your door!
+Someone needs to educate your potential patients on how orthodontics can prevent root canal therapy, crowns, and lost teeth in the future.
+This is a huge hurdle to overcome, even before your patients walk in your door!

 Changes to the Industry

 Orthodontics, perhaps more than any other dental specialty, has seen a ton of change in the past several years.
 More and more, you might notice your lane getting narrower.
 General dentists can now get certified to provide some orthodontic services.
-Not only can patients get non-bracket aligners through their dentist, but there are now over-the-counter aligners people can buy through the internet!
+Patients can get non-bracket aligners through their dentist, and people can now buy over-the-counter aligners through the Internet!
 Some of those don’t even require consultation with an orthodontist.

 However, as you know, these options (especially OTC options) leave patients without the full benefit of your knowledge and education.
-Dentists, as good as their intentions may be, do not have the same depth of knowledge in occlusal function as you have.
-Many times, over-the-counter orthodontics will leave patients with a worse bite than when they started and cause more problems than they resolve.
+As good as their intentions may be, dentists have a different depth of knowledge in occlusal function than you have.
+Over-the-counter orthodontics often leave patients with a worse bite than when they started and cause more problems than they resolve.

 In this changing environment, orthodontists are experiencing more burnout and less work-life balance than in years past.
 According to some surveys, many orthodontists are experiencing more feelings of contempt, loss of enthusiasm for their work, and feelings of malaise.
 They also report increasing stress from feelings of competition and pressure from social media.
 Orthodontists now need much more documentation than ever before and repeatedly have to “prove” the value of their work to patients and insurance providers.

 The constant need to convince patients and other providers of your worth can be truly draining.
-It can also make it more difficult to enjoy your time away from work when your mind might still be gnawing on these daily frustrations.
+It can also make it more challenging to enjoy your time away from work when your mind might still be gnawing at these daily frustrations.
 So what can you do?

 How to Achieve Work-Life Balance as an Orthodontist